-- The window manager is responsible for placing the windows on the screen and provides the window borders and decorations.
-It allows you to move windows around by draggin the titlebar and provides title bar buttons, for example to close, minimize or maximize a window.
-Look at the manual for a full explanation of the window manager settings.
+- The Window Manager is responsible for placing the windows on the screen and provides the window borders and decorations.
+It allows you to move windows around by dragging the title bar, and provides title bar buttons: for example to close, minimize or maximize a window.
+Look at the manual for a detailed explanation of the window manager settings.

 - Settings Manager

-- The settings manager runs in the background and makes sure that all Xfce applications update their settings when the user changes something in the settings manager dialog (see following section) and it takes care of reading the configuration from disk at startup.
-Have a look at the Settings Manager for a full explanation of the settings manager.
+- The settings manager runs in the background and ensures that all Xfce applications update their settings when the user changes something within the application.
+It is also responsible for reading the configuration files on disk at startup.
+Look at the manual for a detailed explanation of the settings manager.

-This section will explain how to perform several common tasks to quickly get you started working with Xfce.
-Because that is what Xfce is designed for, to allow you to get work done.
+This section will explain how to perform several common tasks to quickly get you started working with Xfce and familiar with its applications.